korsumaki/wifi-radar/README.md

 Here is list of ideas what to do

 - Functionality
-  - take viewModel into use
-    - create viewModel
-    - wifi scanner out from composable
-      - no need for activity in compose
-      - unregisterReceiver() would be better in control during orientation change
   - use timer to update data in viewModel
-  - Timer for automatic iteration (viewModel might help with this?)
   - calculation in coroutine?
   - Canvas
     - add automatic centering and scaling (pinch zoom?)